RyanHunter-DV/rsim/doc/ipxact/NodeCommands.md

 feature of selecting another generatorChain is currently not supported, #TBD use select to pick up required generators in order examples in [[buildflow]]

+# suite
+Command to build test suite data info, in which will have descriptions to build up a test by which can be invoked to start a test.
+## template
+To declare a new test template, whose information can be derived by the tests.
+The commands are incommon within the test and template, if test has duplicated command setting than the derived template, then the config will cover the template's.
+### config
+specify the config used by current test/template
+### flow
+specify flow, used to run this test/template, which gives the execute name
+### args
+to specify run args to given flow.

+## test
+Describe a new test, detailed commands are defined in template